 SubjuGator implements a symmetric two-sided design to facilitate the easy assembly and removal of the internal electronics.
-This aspect of our AUV proved to be very pertinent to our success.
-The submarine is divided in half lengthwise, with the DVL directly in the center.
+This aspect of our AUV proved very pertinent to our success.
+The submarine is divided in half length-wise, with the DVL positioned directly in the center.
 One side is dedicated to power systems and motor drivers, while the other side houses the embedded computer, the sensor interface electronics, and DVL electronics.
-Both sides of the platform contain removable electronics trays that mate with a backplane connection system.
-The electronic trays are accurately guided into place by a set of rails that facilitate a reliable blind-mate connection to the back plane.
+Both sides of the platform contain removable electronic trays that mate with a backplane connection system.
+The electronic trays are accurately guided into place by a pair of rails that reliably blind mate connect to the back plane.